instantOS/instantos.github.io/faq.md

 complicated and is still quite limiting in that regard. instantARCH already lets you do things like choose kernel or extra packages, both of which would be difficult to do with Calamares.
-- instantARCH fits the system aesthetic a lot better while qt looks quite out of place
+- instantARCH fits the system aesthetic a lot better while QT looks quite out of place
-- instantARCH can run as a cli off any up to date Arch iso
+- instantARCH can run as a CLI off any up-to-date Arch ISO

-In the current state of development it is also important to be able to adjust the installation process without releasing a new iso every time.
+In the current state of development it is also important to be able to adjust the installation process without releasing a new ISO every time.
 That is why instantARCH is netinstall only at the moment.
 An option to install without internet access will be added in the future.

-## Why is this not a Manjaro flavour
+## Why is this not a Manjaro flavor

 instantOS used to be based on Manjaro in the beginning, but switched to being based on pure Arch for a few reasons.